RahifMansoor/Predicting-The-Outcome-of-Pokemon-Battles-Group-12-ECEN360-STAT315/README.md

 Modify the local file path (/Users/rahif) for the Docker volume specification to match your local file path.

 ### Debugging
-If Jupyter is currently open on your system, try and close that first Ensure Docker Desktop is open
+If Jupyter is currently open on your system, try and close that first.
+Ensure Docker Desktop is open as well

 The link should look something like